MuhammadAliMiran/MuhammadAliMiran/README.md

 ## Data Scientist

 I'm Muhammad Ali Miran, a data scientist with experience in various projects.
-I have a strong background in machine learning, computer vision, and natural language processing.
+I have a strong background in machine learning, deep learning, LLM's, computer vision, NLP, etc.

 ### Projects